dancer1325/prometheus/docs/configuration/configuration.md

 * syntax
     ```yaml
-    # The targets specified by the static config.
+    # targets / static config
     targets:
       [ - '<host>' ]

-    # Labels assigned to all metrics scraped from the targets.
+    # labels / assigned to ALL metrics scraped -- from the -- targets
     labels:
       [ <labelname>: <labelvalue> ... ]
     ```

 ### `<relabel_config>`

+* Relabeling
+  * == powerful tool /
-Relabeling is a powerful tool to dynamically rewrite the label set of a target before it gets scraped.
-Multiple relabeling steps can be configured per scrape configuration.
+    * BEFORE scrapes the target, DYNAMICALLY rewrite the target's label
+  * Multiple relabeling steps can be configured per scrape configuration
-They are applied to the label set of each target in order of their appearance in the configuration file.
+    * They are applied to the label set of each target in order of their appearance in the configuration file.

 Initially, aside from the configured per-target labels, a target's `job` label is set to the `job_name` value of the respective scrape configuration.